Antibody Detection and Identification (Online CE Course)

 • Discuss methods that are used to facilitate antibody identification.

-• Discuss the reactions that would be seen on an antibody panel if any of the following antibodies are present: homozygous, heterozygous, antibody to high-incidence antigen or low-incidence antigen, and an antibody exhibiting dosage.
+• Discuss the reactions that would be seen on an antibody panel if any of the following antibodies are present: homozygous, heterozygous, antibody to high-prevalence antigen or low-prevalence antigen, and an antibody exhibiting dosage.

-• Outline the process that should be followed to identify the unknown antibodies that are present in the given case studies.
+• Outline the process that should be followed to identify the unknown antibodies that are present in the given examples.

 • Determine how to interpret the strengths of panel reactions, how to choose selected cell panels, and when to run enzyme panels.